transient-haskell/transient-stack/transient/tutorial.md

 The execution of further undoing actions can be stopped in any undoing action if it calls `backCut`.
 This would stop backtracking and would finish execution.  `retry` would stop backtracking and would resume execution forward from that backtracking point on.

-This has application not only for undoing IO actions it can be considered as a generalized, more functional and composable form of exception management.
+This has application not only for undoing IO actions; It can be considered as a generalized, more functional and composable form of exception management.
+Since normal exception handling, once the exception is raised, do not compose. exception code is a wicked situation that impliles the end of the program or the complete restarting of this part of the program.
+It becomes a break of the flow, while this mechanism treat exceptions as first class.

 In the last version `undo`, `onUndo`, `retry` and `undoCut` have a generalized form which receive and additional parameter of a programmer-defined type: these generalizations are called `onBack`, `back`, `forward`, `backCut` respectively.